 Let’s admit this, most of us have some distant dream of settling abroad for a tentative period of time, if not permanently.
 Or just maybe travel extensively.
-Whenever we have drawn up any lists for places Indians can immigrate to, the USA must have featured prominently on that list.
+Whenever we have drawn up any lists of places Indians can immigrate to, the USA must have featured prominently on that list.

 Being the most powerful nation in the world, for work or for education, the USA always seems to be a lucrative place, thus heading the lists of many Indians wanting to immigrate for better prospects.

 But the USA is not the only place where you can chase your dreams.
-Living an expatriate life comes with it’s own checks and balances, and there are simply too many options if you want to tailor your destination search to your personal requirements.
+Living an expatriate life comes with its own checks and balances, and there are simply too many options if you want to tailor your destination search to your personal requirements.
 If you start casting your net wider, trust me you will be spoilt for choice!

-Considering factors like job opportunities, security, healthcare, education prospects and overall development, here’s my round up of top 5 countries Indians can immigrate to, stress free:
+Considering factors like job opportunities, security, healthcare, education prospects and overall development, here’s my round-up of top 5 countries Indians can immigrate to, stress-free:

 With a good public education system, endless landscapes to explore as a traveler, low crime rates and desperate Americans crashing their immigration website, Canada is the place to be.
 Canada is calling you.